Zod Showcase

 Inferred Type

-// StrictSchema — fails if extra keys present:
+// Fails if extra keys are present

-type Strict = { name: string; age: number }
+user: { name: string; age: number }

-// (extra keys appear in output but aren't typed)
+// Extra keys survive, but aren't typed

 Output